Building kb.miin.ai

 # GEMINI_EMBED_DIMENSIONS=768

-Content updates do not require a Vercel deploy.
-Once the app is live, syncing new files locally updates Supabase, and the production app reads the latest indexed content at query time.
+Content updates do not require a redeploy.
+Once the app is live, syncing new files locally updates Firebase, and the production app reads the latest indexed content at query time.